-They invoke Roland Barthes’s work of structural analysis, S/Z (1970), to appreciate how a text is made up of a galaxy of signifiers which celebrates the infinitude of language or Paul de Man’s notion of “vertiginous possibilities.”
+They invoke Roland Barthes’s work of structural analysis, S/Z (1970), to appreciate how a text is made up of a galaxy of signifiers which celebrates the infinitude of language just like Paul de Man’s notion of “vertiginous possibilities.”

 Equally as powerful, we are reminded of “the energy inherent in communication” that Kenneth Burke appreciates in “Rhetoric – Old and New.”
 When a book acts as a container for language, we often think of it as a closed system.
 All meaning is confined to that finite object, but this is not how language works.

-The energy of communication is limitless.
-Umberto Eco calls a novel a machine for generating interpretation and this process never ceases — because communication is active.
+The energy of communication is limitless because the reader’s connection with each word produces vibrations – a touching – a kind of energy.
+Umberto Eco calls a novel a machine for generating interpretation and this process never ceases — because communication is active, dynamic, and continuous.

 That is precisely the approach Covino and Joliffe take when they combine so many strands of thought to create their definition of the ever-mysterious subject of rhetoric:

 “Rhetoric is a primarily verbal, situationally contingent, epistemic art that is both philosophical and practical and gives rise to potentially active texts.”